Pass the 2015 ICC P1 Residential Plumbing Inspector Exam!

 YOUR ROADMAP TO SUCCESS.
 PASS THE 2015 ICC P1 EXAM, GUARANTEED!

-Refresh your IRC code knowledge, successfully pass your 2015 ICC P1 Residential Plumbing Inspector Exam.
+Refresh your IRC code knowledge, successfully pass your 2015 ICC P1 Residential Plumbing Inspector Exam without leaving the comfort of your home or office.
 Our comprehensive interactive Plumbing Inspector exam preparation program is your best, most affordable path to guarantee ICC certification!

 Get your ICC P1 Residential Plumbing Inspector Certification.
 We provide the study materials required to PASS THE ICC P1 EXAM.
 Our 100% money-back guarantee backs this course.

 STUDY our “Navigating the 2015 IRC: A Code Primer – For ICC P1 Residential Plumbing Inspectors”.
-This manual familiarizes you with the code’s structure and function within chapters 1-2 and 24-33 of the 2015 IRC.
+This eManual familiarizes you with the code’s structure and function within chapters 1-2 and 24-33 of the 2015 IRC.
 International Residential Code for One and Two-Family Dwellings.

 PRACTICE utilizing our “Online Study Center,” providing over 800 practice questions.
 Study-specific questions and answers and take timed simulated practice exams.

 The course includes

 - eManual (Navigating the 2015 IRC.
 A Code Primer – For the ICC P1 Residential Plumbing Inspector exam)

 - FastTabs (Tab your codebook)